 The Bollinger B1 looks like it belongs in a fleet of World War II Jeeps, or at least on the set of MASH.
 It’s boxy, minimalist, and unabashedly rugged.
-It has 33-inch tires, a front-bumper winch, and four-wheel independent hydropneumatic suspension, and it’s not a stretch to envision a machine gun mounted on the top.
+The Bollinger B1 has 33-inch tires, a front-bumper winch, and four-wheel independent hydropneumatic suspension, and it’s not a stretch to envision a machine gun mounted on the top.
 But it’s not for fighting.
 Or fighting traffic.
-Rather, the B1 is for driving off road and/or to places your Model X can’t go.
+Rather, the Bollinger B1 is for driving off-road and/or to places your Model X can’t go.

 The Bollinger B1’s lightweight aluminum frame/body converts between half and full cab, and the rear seats come out to turn the trunk into a pickup bed.
 Even cooler, since there’s nothing under the hood ⏤ the dual-motor drivetrain and batteries are under the floorboards instead ⏤ a small door connects it to the cabin.
 That way, you can slide up to 24 2x4s from tip to tail, according to the company.
 The payload capacity is actually around 6,100 lbs.

 As for the Bollinger B1’s dual all-wheel-drive system, it reportedly will be able to generate 360 horsepower (with 472 pound-feet of torque), go from 0-60 in 4.5 seconds, and hit a top speed of 127 mph.
 There will be two batteries offered (a standard 60kWh and an extended 100kWh) that can reach 120 and 200 miles, respectively.